AdRoll/baker/content/en/docs/How Tos/create_input.md

     input, err := NewMyInput(cfg) // use the contructor-like New function
     // check err

-    // if the input requires other things, initialize/create them

     // run the input
     if err := input.Run(ch); err != nil {
         t.Fatal(err)